Back to Blog

 • At 75 years old, both males and females could expect monthly payments between $4,000 and $4,300.

-These examples illustrate how age and gender influence annuity income.
+These examples illustrate how age, gender, and annuity type influence annuity income.

 Considerations and Cautions